-The model above uses the Infrastructure System Information for enabling the elasticity controller to describe, understand and manage the runtime information and its relation with service units, service topologies and the entire cloud service.
+The previous model uses the Infrastructure System Information for enabling the elasticity controller to describe, understand, and manage the runtime information and its relation with service units, service topologies, and the entire cloud service.
 All elements that are part of the Infrastructure System Information can have associated elasticity capabilities, described as part of the Elasticity Information.
-Most cloud providers implement similar concepts describing the services they offer (e.g., Flexiant2 offers servers, Amazon8 offers instances, and Google9 offers virtual machine, Amazon offers Elastic Load Balancing while Google offers Global Load Balancing, although both refer to distributing incoming requests across pools of VMs).
-Therefore, we use the concepts presented in the above model for the Infrastructure System Information, in order to describe the services used from the chosen cloud providers.
-Moreover, we can abstract possible elasticity capabilities for all resources belonging to the Infrastructure System Information, in order to be referred by other elements of the model or by the cloud service elasticity controller.
+Most cloud providers implement similar concepts describing the services they offer (e.g., Flexiant offers servers, Amazon offers instances, and Google offers virtual machine; Amazon offers Elastic Load Balancing while Google offers Global Load Balancing, although both refer to distributing incoming requests across pools of VMs).
+Therefore, we use the concepts presented in the previous model for the Infrastructure System Information in order to describe the services used from the chosen cloud providers.
+Moreover, we can abstract possible elasticity capabilities for all resources belonging to the Infrastructure System Information in order to be referred by other elements of the model or by the cloud service elasticity controller.

-All the elements which are part of Infrastructure System Information have associated, during runtime, (i) the properties which are used by the respective cloud service parts (e.g., service unit, service topology, or the entire cloud service), and from the Elasticity Information part, (ii) the elasticity capabilities which are available for the cloud service controller to manage them, together with the mechanisms for triggering these control capabilities, and (iii) elasticity metrics which give the controller the necessary information in order to take control decisions.
-The elasticity capabilities of the service units, service topologies and cloud services are composed of a list of elasticity capabilities of different resources from Infrastructure System Information and are enforced by the cloud service elasticity controller.
+All the elements that are part of the Infrastructure System Information have associated, during runtime, (1) the properties that are used by the respective cloud service parts (e.g., service unit, service topology, or the entire cloud service), and from the Elasticity Information part, (2) the elasticity capabilities that are available for the cloud service controller to manage them, together with the mechanisms for triggering these control capabilities, and (3) elasticity metrics that give the controller the necessary information in order to take control decisions.
+The elasticity capabilities of the service units, service topologies, and cloud services are composed of a list of elasticity capabilities of different resources from the Infrastructure System Information and are enforced by the cloud service elasticity controller.